 - The landowner had walked by or saw this dead or decaying tree; and

 - Ultimately prove the tree was patently dangerous.

 It is at this point, the insurance carrier must do a financial evaluation on whether retaining an expert will be financially sound considering the size of the claim.
 Still, the defendant(s) could retain their own expert who will likely opine the tree was not patently dangerous.
 Then it comes down to an expert versus expert contest where costs will continue to increase through litigation and ultimately trial.
 The standard to prove liability of a landowner is relatively difficult.
 It may be prudent to first send a demand letter and evaluate whether or not to refer to an attorney for litigation.
-Nevertheless, claims regarding liability of landowners for trees must be fully evaluated at the beginning of the claim.
-This evaluation not only protects your time and authority, it cuts costs.
-If you’re not sure what to do, contact an attorney from our subrogation practice.
+Nevertheless, claims regarding liability of property owners and trees must be fully evaluated at the beginning of the claim.
+This evaluation not only protects your time and authority, but it also cuts costs.
+If you’re not sure what to do, contact one of our subrogation lawyers.